Top 12 All-Time Greatest Upsets

 8. Lloyd Honeyghan TKO7 Donald Curry, Sept.
 27, 1986 — After a string of convincing wins, Curry was viewed by all as the heir apparent to Sugar Ray Leonard, pound-for-pound second only to the great Marvelous Marvin Hagler.
 “Lloyd who?” people asked before the bout, but it was Curry who quit in his corner after taking a six round beating on national television.

-Honeyghan (right) dominates Curry.
+Honeyghan dominates Curry.

 7. Evander Holyfield TKO11 Mike Tyson, Nov.
 9, 1996 — Mike Tyson had been a human steamroller after his release from prison, flattening every fighter in his path.
 Holyfield, long considered washed up, figured to be no different, the odds-makers initially installing him as an incredible 25-to-1 underdog.
 Instead The Real Deal stunned the experts by dominating and stopping Tyson and forever deflating the myth of Iron Mike.

 6. James J. Braddock W15 Max Baer, June 13, 1935It was after this colossal upset that Braddock, considered by most a washed-up has-been, became “The Cinderella Man.”
-It was supposed to be an easy night’s work for heavyweight champ Baer, but instead Braddock took the overconfident power puncher to boxing school and then took the crown by unanimous decision.
+It was supposed to be an easy night’s work for new heavyweight champ Baer, but instead Braddock took the overconfident power puncher to boxing school and then took the crown by 15 round unanimous decision.

 hgf